cesbo/help/content/en/docs/quick-start/_index.md

 # Quick Start

-Cesbo Astra installation is a simple process - just copy single binary file.
+Cesbo Astra installation is a simple process - just copy single binary file to your server.

 ## Prepare